timm/shortr/etc/src/docs/design.md

 I've explored, XAI tools can make better conclusions, faster, and those conclusions are explicable to people.

-But not always of course.
+But not always.
 If you gave me 10,000 wavelets from a signal processing package then of course I'd reach for a deep learner.
 So yes, sometimes I will abondon XAI if the domain needs its.
 That said,